The-OpenROAD-Project/OpenROAD-flow-scripts/README.md

 How to [start using OpenROAD flow here](https://openroad.readthedocs.io/en/latest/user/GettingStarted.html) and our [user guide here](https://openroad.readthedocs.io/en/latest/user/UserGuide.html).

-See the flow [README](flow) for details about the flow and how to run designs through the flow

 ## Citing this Work

 If you use this software in any published work, we would appreciate a citation!